 Once your sequence files are added, you should see a processing network with an artifact representing the sequence data.

-Running Shogun on human-filtered per-sample FASTQ data¶
+Running Woltka on human-filtered per-sample FASTQ data¶

 All shotgun metagenomic data is filtered of human reads prior to being uploaded to Qiita.
 If you have additional, non-human host reads that you would like to filter from your data, you can see if they are available under the command, ‘QC_Filter’.
-To proceed with processing the data using Shogun, click on the per-sample FASTQ artifact named ‘Shotgun data’ and click ‘Process’.
+To proceed with processing the data using Woltka, click on the per-sample FASTQ artifact named ‘Shotgun data’ and click ‘Process’.

-From the dropdown menu, select ‘Shogun’.
+From the dropdown menu, select ‘Woltka’.

 You should see the command added to the processing network: